-About a year ago I came to the beginnings of the end of struggling over my dreams.
+About a year ago I came to the beginning of the end of struggling over my dreams.
 I didn’t even realize how much I was fighting.
 I thought I was fighting for my dreams.
 Turns out I was just fighting for control.
 Can you relate?

 What I learned about my struggle from a spoonful of almond butter.

-The other day I had a jar of nut butter out.
+The other day I had a jar of chocolate nut butter out.
 I scooped some out on a spoon for Jordan, then

 “Sure, hand me your spoon.”